Hundreds in Leamington Spa encouraged to improve air quality by changing the way they travel

 “However, there is much more to be done if we are to significantly improve the air quality in our towns.
 We are currently working on ways to make this improvement, which will encourage even more people to walk or cycle.”

-Want to reduce car use in your city?
+Want to encourage active travel in your locality?
 Talk to us.

 BetterPoints is an award-winning, scalable and customisable behaviour change platform that has been used successfully to incentivise and motivate citizens to use active or sustainable modes of transport.